Varadero Cuba Travel Guide

 Double-check all flight, lodging, and tour reservations.
 Ensure you received and correctly filled your Cuban Tourist Card.

-Inform your bank and credit card companies of your travel dates to prevent fraud alerts or card suspensions.
+Inform your bank and your credit card providers about your trip dates to prevent fraud alerts or card suspensions.

 Make copies of all important documents (passport, visa, insurance, reservations).
 Store digital copies and physical copies separately.